JanHerca/urantiapedia/input/markdown/en/Innerface/Vol11/Innerface_vol11_4.md

 The only known process to bring about such high levels of atmospheric oxygen is photosynthesis by living organisms.
 Many, possibly all, of these deposits date from times prior to 550 million years ago, and present evidence for the occurrence of life forms that pre-date the introduction of life plasm by the Life Carriers.
 Further evidence comes from the occurrence of several kinds of microfossils thought to be evidence for bacterial or algal cells.

-The Urantia Papers state, "Life does not originate spontaneously but is constructed...it appears on the inhabited worlds either by direct importation or as a result of the operation of the Life Carriers."
+The Urantia Papers state, “Life does not originate spontaneously but is constructed...it appears on the inhabited worlds either by direct importation or as a result of the operation of the Life Carriers.”
 (P.396)

 That statement rules out the possibility that some primitive life forms, originating from other inhabited planets, are able to survive in outer space, and, after floating around among the galaxies, they seed new planets when conditions become favorable.

 There is no universally accepted definition of what constitutes life.
 However the vast majority of us do accept that animals and plants are life forms, a large majority also includes bacteria and fungi as life forms, while almost all think of viruses and disease-causing entities like prions as non-living.
-If we accept majority opinion, then "life" appears to have been present on our planet for something close to four billion years.
+If we accept majority opinion, then “life” appears to have been present on our planet for something close to four billion years.

 Image here